 It is the year 2020 and Python is the fastest growing and most popular programming language among beginners.
 Compared to most programming languages, the Python programming language has a relatively easier syntax to learn.
 This allows beginners to implement basic programming concepts such as input/output, conditionals, loops, and data structures with greater ease.
-The best way to grasp some confidence over a programming language and basic programming concepts is through practical applications and hence, here is a list of seven Python projects for beginners.
+Now, you are learning python and want to improve your skills by creating something yourself.
+That’s great!
+The best way to gain some confidence over any programming language is by making real-world projects or applications.

 An Anagram is a word formed by shuffling the letters of another word.
 The words silent and listen are anagrams of each other.
 Implement an anagram game that prompts the user to guess the correct word from its given anagram.
 For instance, the correct answer to the anagram of hpotyn is python.
 The in-built module random will be helpful in implementing this project.